fonta-rh/two-node-toolbox-tnf/deploy/openshift-clusters/README.md

 #### Inventory file
 - Copy `inventory.ini.sample` to `inventory.ini`: Edit this file to include the user and IP address of your remote machine.
 The ansible_ssh_extra_args are optional, but useful to keep alive the process during long installation steps.
 If you are using your own server, you might need to provide a sudo password in the `ansible_become_password` variable.
 - Example: `ec2-user@100.100.100.100 ansible_ssh_extra_args='-o ServerAliveInterval=30 -o ServerAliveCountMax=120'`.
+- If you provisioned an AWS hypervisor using the [aws-hypervisor](/deploy/aws-hypervisor/) tools, it is recommended to use the "make inventory" option from the deploy directory, which will create a pre-filled inventory file with your AWS instance data.

 #### Config files for dev-scripts
 - In `roles/install-dev/files/`, review `config_XXXXX_example.sh` files and copy them to `config_XXXXX.sh` as needed, removing the `_example` from the filename.